wp-plugins/notify-by-keywords/readme.txt

 == Description ==

-When a comment contains any of specified words in its content it will be sent to administrator with highlighted keywords, in despite of disabled global option about comments notifications.
+When a comment contains any of specified words in its content it will be sent to administrator with highlighted keywords.
 Keywords can be noted in the administrative panel